FdeAlexa/PeppyMeter_and_moOde/5_Script_Services.md

 ```
 sudo service peppymeter stop
 ```
-and that to know the state:
+and that to know the status:
 ```
 sudo service peppymeter status
 ```